General Electricity Law

 3

-The Ministry of Energy and Mines is the State body responsible for formulating and coordinating policies, state plans, and indicative programs related to the electricity sector, and for applying this law and its regulations to fulfill its obligations.
+The Ministry of Energy and Mines is the State body responsible for formulating and coordinating policies, state plans and indicative programs related to the electricity sector, as well as for enforcing this law and its regulation in order to fulfill its obligations.